Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

 How to Have a Fresh Fruit Salad Anytime

 Storing it in a container makes it easy to scoop out a quick serving.
-I find this tupperware container, that was originally created as a lettuce keeper, to be perfect for fruit salad.
+I find this Tupperware container, which was originally created as a lettuce keeper, to be perfect for fruit salad.

 Tupperware Super Crisp Saver